 Tracking VO2 Max with wearables

 There are plenty of sports and runners’ watches to choose from if you’re looking to monitor your VO2 Max.
-These include a those in the Garmin Fenix and Forerunner range; Polar V800; Jabra Sprite Pulse; and Suunto Ambit3.
+These include a those in the Garmin Fenix and Forerunner range; Polar V800; Jabra Sprite Pulse; Suunto Ambit3 and the new Amazfit Stratos.

 The measurement is also becoming a staple of 24/7 fitness trackers.
 A few of the more popular devices which dish out VO2 Max values can be seen below.

 Fitbit Charge 2

 Despite being a couple of years old, Fitbit Charge 2 is still one of the best value for money fitness trackers you can buy.
 While it doesn’t feature GPS connectivity, the tracker links to the GPS on your smartphone to provide more precise data on pace and distance when you’re running, while recording a map of your route in the app.
 It also offers Multi-Sport tracking and basic smartphone notifications.

 Plus there are a few features that tap into your hear-rate readings.
 Cardio Fitness Level gives you a snapshot of your fitness level using a personalized Cardio Fitness Score, which is based on your VO2 Max.
 It also shows how you compare to those of the same age and gender, and ranges from poor to excellent.